intelxai/EXT_libjpeg-9e/README.md

 JPEG group as found on the internet (https://www.ijg.org) as the un-tar product of (jpegsrc.v9e.tar.gz).

+For background information on libjpeg you may want to see https://en.wikipedia.org/wiki/Libjpeg

+0. Clone this git repository

+	% git clone git@github.com:intelxai/EXT_libjpeg-9e

-0. If it is your first time with jpeg check the following documentation files:
+1. If it is your first time with jpeg check the following documentation files:

 User documentation (From the jpeg-9e/README file):